|GBPS Discussion Boards

 As this type of paper is certainly different from the norm.

 And what's more !
-Is that you can spot these little beauties without the aid of a longwave ultraviolet light as the ribbing can be clearly seen in the visible spectrum.
+Is that you can spot these little beauties without the aid of a longwave ultraviolet light as the reversed ribbing within the papers structure can be clearly seen in the visible spectrum.

-It would appear that this is one of the few occasions when cream papers are more translucent than normal due to the low GSM of the paper produced at that time as normally they are quite opaque.
-WM.
+Also it would appear that this is one of the few occasions when cream papers are more translucent than normal due to the low GSM of the paper produced at that time as normally they are quite opaque.

 |Page 1 of 1||UTC [ DST ]|